pumexx/pumex/README.md

 Elements that are required to build and install Pumex on Windows :

 - [Vulkan SDK](https://vulkan.lunarg.com/)
-- [CMake](https://cmake.org/) **version at least 3.7.0** ( earlier versions do not have FindVulkan.cmake module) and if you are using Vulkan SDK newer than 1.0.42 then use CMake **version at least 3.9.0**.
+- [CMake](https://cmake.org/) **version at least 3.11.0** ( because new *FetchContent* module is used to download external sources during CMake configuration).
 - [git](https://git-scm.com/)
-- Microsoft Visual Studio 2015 ( 64 bit ) or Microsoft Visual Studio 2017 ( 64 bit )
+- Microsoft Visual Studio 2015 ( 64 bit ) or Microsoft Visual Studio 2017 ( 64 bit ). clang toolchain was not tested on Windows, but it's highly possible that it also works.
-- [QT5 GUI library](https://www.qt.io/)  - optionally - if you are planning to build Pumex with support for rendering inside QT windows.
+- [QT5 GUI library](https://www.qt.io/)  - optional dependency - if you are planning to build Pumex with support for rendering inside QT windows.
 Important notice: newest versions of QT library ( QT 5.12 ) have Vulkan support disabled by default, so you need to recompile QT from sources with **Vulkan SDK** present in your system.
 Have fun.

 Steps required to build and install library :